Grape thrips (Drepanothrips reuteri)

 - spinosad-Some formulations are OMRI-listed for organic use.

 Management-chemical control: COMMERCIAL USE

-- azadirachtin (Aza-Direct, Neemix and other brands)-Rate varies with specific product.
+- azadirachtin (Aza-Direct, Neemix and other brands)-Rate varies with specific product, consult label for rate.
 PHI 0 days.
 Some formulations are OMRI-listed for organic use.

 - Chromobacterium subtsugae strain PRAA4 (Grandevo) at 2 to 3 lb product per acre.
 PHI 0 days.
 OMRI-listed for organic use.